chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<dummy>``
 ------------

 This tag is reserved to never trigger any parser.
-This is useful when you want to create duplicate keys.
+This is useful when there are duplicate keys.

 .. admonition:: example
   :class: guide-config-example, dropdown